Extreme equivalent width-selected low-mass starbursts at $z=4-9$: insights into their role in cosmic reionization: Introduction

-This paper is organized as follows: in Sec. \ref{sec:sample}, we describe the sample selection.
-In Sec. \ref{sec:analysis}, we outline the procedures for measuring emission lines and performing spectral energy distribution (SED) fitting.
-We also derive star formation rates from Balmer lines, the rest-frame UV continuum slopes ($\beta$), absolute UV magnitudes, and the gas-phase metallicity.
-In Sec. \ref{sec:physical_properties}, we present the physical properties of the samples, including the confirmation of the extreme EWs, the dust reddening, and the $\beta$ slopes.
-In Sec. \ref{sec:nature}, we analyze the source of ionization of the EELGs based on emission line diagnostics.
-In Sec. \ref{xiion}, we present the results of the estimated \xiion~in this sample.
-In Sec. \ref{sec:escapelya} and Sec. \ref{sec:escapelyc}, we present the results regarding the escape of \lya~and LyC photons.
+This paper is organized as follows: in Sec. \ref{sec:sample}, we describe the {spectroscopic} sample selection.
+In Sec. \ref{sec:analysis}, we outline the procedures for measuring emission lines {and the validation of the photometric selection.
+In Sec. \ref{sec:physical_properties}, we present the physical properties of the sample based on spectral energy distribution (SED) fitting.
+We also derive star formation rates from Balmer lines, the rest-frame UV continuum slopes ($\beta$), absolute UV magnitudes, the dust reddening, and the gas-phase metallicity.} In Sec. \ref{sec:nature}, we analyze the source of ionization of the EELGs based on emission line diagnostics.
+In Sec. \ref{xiion}, we present the results of the estimated \xiion~in this sample. {In Sec. \ref{sec:escapelyc} and Sec. \ref{sec:escapelya}, we present the results regarding the escape of LyC and \lya~photons, respectively}.
 In Sec. \ref{sec:drivers}, we discuss the potential drivers of the elevated EWs, which include high sSFRs, compactness, and burstiness.
 Finally, we present our summary and conclusions in Sec. \ref{sec:conclusions}.

 Throughout this paper, we adopt a $\Lambda$-dominated flat universe with $\Omega_\Lambda = 0.7$, $\Omega_M = 0.3,$ and H$_0= 70$ km s$^{-1}$ Mpc$^{-1}$.
 All magnitudes are quoted in the AB system \citep{Oke1983}.
 EWs are quoted in the rest-frame and are positive for emission lines.
 We adopt log(O/H)$_{\odot}=8.69$ \citep{Asplund2009}.
 We assumed the \cite{Kroupa2001} initial mass function (IMF) for the SED fitting.
 We report Spearman’s correlation coefficients ($\rho$) with their p-values ($p$), to assess the strength and significance of correlations.